 As a roofing contractor, helping your customers understand the most popular roofing materials should be a consistent part of your sales process.
 Being prepared to answer questions on material longevity and price is just the first step.
 Depending on where your customer lives, educating them on materials that offer protection from specific weather conditions like fire, or hurricanes should be a part of your conversation.
 On top of the practical applications, you will also want to ensure that the roof matches the look and feel of their house, making color availability and aesthetic another important consideration.

-With all of these factors and tons of roofing materials to choose from, selecting a roof with your customer can be a large task.
-Make sure you have a basic understanding of the top five most popular roofing materials and be prepared to discuss the pros and cons of each with your customers.
+With all of these factors and tons of options to choose from, selecting a roof with your customer can be a large task.
+Make sure you have a basic understanding of the top five most popular choices and be prepared to discuss the pros and cons of each with your customers.

 Asphalt shingles are the most popular and most common roofing material in the United States.
 They are easy to install, widely available, and come in a variety of colors to match your home.
 At a price of $70-120 per square, asphalt shingles are also the least expensive roofing material, providing many homeowners with an affordable roof option.
 One drawback of asphalt shingles, however, is that they only have a lifespan of 20 to 25 years if maintained properly.
 While this may seem like a long time at first, when compared to other roofing materials it is quite short.